Ruth Reeves: Textile design

 She often worked with narratives sourced from her life or friends lives.
 South Mountain is one of her earliest narrative pieces designed as an autobiographical family portrait.
 It was named after the road she lived on in the artist colony in New City, New York.
 This piece was the start of her "personal prints" that were privately commissioned limited editions.

 In 1930, Reeve was commissioned by the W. & J. Sloane Company to create a group of narrative textiles to be submitted to the American Federation of Art for their International Exhibition of Decorative Metalwork and Cotton Textiles that was to be held later that year at the Metropolitan Museum of Art.
 The company neglected to check in on her progress and in the end were horrified at the unconventional fabric she designed.
 Each pattern was printed on twenty-nine different types of cotton and depicted a series of rooms in an imaginary house.
 The fabrics also didn't sell and the relationship ended unhappily.
 The most notable work from this collection is "American Scene," a panorama that celebrates everyday American life: work, sports, and family.

 In 1933, Reeves created a series of textiles inspired by the Hudson River School.
 These textiles were funded by a grant from the Gardner School Alumnae Fund.
 In 1934, the textiles were shown at the National Alliance of Art and Industry.

 In 1934, she traveled to Guatemala through a sponsorship from the Carnegie Institution.
 The textiles she collected on this trip were exhibited at Radio City in New York.
-In 1935, she worked with the R.H.
-Macy & Company to create five Guatemalan-inspired patterns that were some of her only works to be produced commercially.
+In 1935, she worked with R. H. Macy & Company to create five Guatemalan-inspired patterns that were some of her only works to be produced commercially.